wild-roots.org

 Link to Google MapsResided - Engaged in whaling for a number of years - 1836 - New Bedford, Bristol, Massachusetts, USA Link to Google Earth

-Link to Google MapsMarried - 23 Nov 1852 - Houlton, Aroostook, Maine, USA Link to Google Earth
+Link to Google MapsMarriage - 23 Nov 1852 - Houlton, Aroostook, Maine, USA Link to Google Earth

 Link to Google MapsResided - 1853 - Linn County, Iowa, USA Link to Google Earth

-Link to Google MapsResided - Then known as Dunleith, Illinois - 1860 - East Dubuque, Illinois, USA Link to Google Earth
+Link to Google MapsResided - Then known as Dunleith, Illinois - 1860 - East Dubuque, Jo Daviess, Illinois, USA Link to Google Earth

 Link to Google MapsResided - 1880 - Allison, Butler, Iowa, USA Link to Google Earth

-Link to Google MapsResided - 1888 - St. Paul, Ramsey, Minnesota, USA Link to Google Earth
+Link to Google MapsResided - 1896 - 526 Cedar, St. Paul, Ramsey, Minnesota, USA Link to Google Earth

-Link to Google MapsResided - 1898 - Minneapolis, Hennepin, Minnesota, USA Link to Google Earth
+Link to Google MapsResided - 1900 - 60 S 13th, Minneapolis, Hennepin, Minnesota, USA Link to Google Earth

-Link to Google MapsDied - 15 May 1905 - Minneapolis, Hennepin, Minnesota, USA Link to Google Earth
+Link to Google MapsDeath - 15 May 1905 - 12 Grove Place, Nicollet Island, Minneapolis, Hennepin, Minnesota, USA Link to Google Earth

 = Link to Google Earth